Starless: Composition

 The piece is 12 minutes and 18 seconds in length, the longest on Red.
-It starts with mellotron strings, electric guitar, bass, and a saxophone.
+It starts with mellotron strings, electric guitar, bass, and a soprano saxophone.
 These introduce a vocal segment in conventional verse-chorus structure.

 The middle section of the song builds, in 13/8.
 Starting with John Wetton's bass, Bill Bruford joins shortly afterwards on percussion.
 Robert Fripp's guitar repeats a single note theme on two adjacent guitar strings.
 Bruford's drumming maintains its irregularity.

 The song's final section begins with an abrupt transition to a fast, jazzy saxophone solo with distorted guitars and bass, expressive tribal drumming, and the tempo doubling up to a time signature of 13/16.
 Variations of the middle section's bassline are played under Fripp's layered and overdriven guitar parts.
 The saxophone returns to play a reprise of the vocal melody, then the final section is repeated with more overdubs from Fripp.
 Finally, the song ends with a reprise of the opening melody, removing the guitar in favour of a deeper bass.

+Critical reception

+Sean Murphy of PopMatters characterised "Starless" as "one of the all-time progressive rock masterworks", adding that it was "brooding and heavy, fraught with feeling and foreboding".
+Guitar World referred to the song as "sprawlingly beautiful".
+In May 2026, Collider ranked "Starless" No. 1 on its list of "10 Best Classic Rock Songs of the 1970s".